pavinduLakshan/wso2-identity-server-docs/docs/setup/getting-started.md

 ## What's next?

 Add login to your application using the Identity Server or try it on a sample application.
-[Try integrating IS into apps](/get-started/try-samples).
+[Try integrating your application with WSO2 Identity Server](/docs/setup/try-samples).